 Who Might Be Stealing from You

-According to the a 2015 study by the National Retail Federation, there are 3 main reasons for retail loss, also known as shrinkage:
+Before you can reduce retail theft, you need to know who is responsible for your losses.
+According to a 2015 study by the National Retail Federation, there are 3 main reasons for retail loss, also known as shrinkage:

 - Your Customers – Shoplifting accounts for around 38% of retail loss in the United States.
 Items can be taken for personal use or resale.
 Health and Beauty, apparel, and electronic stores are most vulnerable to this kind of theft.Make sure crime coverage is included in your insurance.

 - Your Employees – In the US, employee theft is the number one cause of retail shrink.
 In fact, it makes up about 35% of retailers’ total shrinkage.
 There are various reasons that employees steal from their companies.
 Some want to give friends a deal (sweethearting), others are dissatisfied with their employers/bosses, and some steal because they want extra cash.
 We’ve written about how a modern POS system can significantly reduce this kind employee theft.

 - Your Suppliers, Contractors, Management, and Administration – The remaining 27% of retail theft was pinned on suppliers and contractors and management and administrative errors.
 Suppliers and contractors might overcharge you, resulting in costs for services or products that you never actually received.
 Small businesses with more informal/less-organized contracts are especially susceptible to this kind of theft.
 Management and administrative errors, like mismanagement of inventory (ordering too much product, etc.) and pricing items incorrectly would both be examples of errors that will add up to significant losses.

 This article primarily focuses on the major causes of losses to small businesses: shoplifting and employee theft.

 Steps You Can Take to Reduce Retail Theft

 There are lots of actions you can take to reduce retail theft.